cormullion/Karnak.jl/docs/src/syntax.md

 ```

-Alternatively, pass a vector of Luxor Points to the `layout`
+Alternatively, pass a vector of points to the `layout`
 keyword argument.
 Vertices will be placed on these points
 (vertex 1 on point 1, etc...), rather than at points
 suggested by the NetworkLayout functions.